Nancy Hart: Life after the war

 During the late 1780s, the Harts moved to Brunswick, Georgia.
 (Some accounts suggest that they may have spent time in Alabama and South Carolina as well).
 Benjamin Hart died shortly thereafter.
 Nancy Hart returned to the settlement on the Broad River but found that a flood had washed away their former cabin.
 Eventually, she settled with her son John Hart and his family along the Oconee River in Clarke County near Athens.
 Around 1803 John Hart took his mother and family to Henderson County, Kentucky, where they settled again near relatives.
 Hart spent the remaining years of her life there.
 She was buried in the Hart family cemetery a few miles outside of Henderson.

+Motivations

+Patriot beliefs and her deep desire to rid her home area of Loyalist (Tory) and British forces.